 Along with the *.cpp files, each vehicle directory contains a wscript file which lists library dependencies.

 The libraries are shared amongst all vehicle types.
 These libraries include sensor drivers, attitude and position estimation (aka EKF) and control code (i.e. PID controllers).
 See the Library Description, Library Example Sketches and Sensor Drivers pages for more details.

 The AP_HAL layer (Hardware Abstraction Layer) is how we make ArduPilot portable to lots of different platforms.
-There is a top level AP_HAL in libraries/AP_HAL that defines the interface that the rest of the code has to specific board features, then there is a AP_HAL_XXX subdirectory for each board type, for example AP_HAL_AVR for AVR based boards, AP_HAL_PX4 for Pixhawk boards and AP_HAL_Linux for Linux based boards.
+There is a top-level AP_HAL in libraries/AP_HAL that defines the interface that the rest of the code has to specific board features, and then there is a AP_HAL_XXX subdirectory for each board type, for example, AP_HAL_AVR for AVR based boards, AP_HAL_PX4 for Pixhawk boards and AP_HAL_Linux for Linux based boards.

 The tools directories are miscellaneous support directories.
-For examples, tools/autotest provides the autotest infrastructure behind the autotest.ardupilot.org site and tools/Replay provides our log replay utility.
+For example, tools/autotest provides the autotest infrastructure behind the autotest.ardupilot.org site and tools/Replay provides our log replay utility.

 External support code¶